It’s officially the first day of summer and many homeschoolers are taking their summer vacation (those that don’t school year-round, of course!).

 Once I have everything I need, I dig in.

-I start with the important papers I need to file - a record of attendance/days off (I just record our days off throughout the year with this form), the goals I had set for the year (this form), the course of study I created at the beginning of the year, any course record sheets, and a list of the books TJ read during the year.
+I start with the important papers I need to file – a record of attendance/days off as well as the goals I had set for the year.